 Ceol Connected is a dynamic & impassioned company that strives to create meaningful, beguiling, virtuosic, fantastical & gloriously joyful work for young audiences that is of the highest quality & that draws inspiration & intrigue from the world of traditional arts.
 We are the makers of The Quiet Tree, The Far Field, The Wonderful Tune, Return of Spring, Whistle in the Wind, A Winter Wish, TREEHOUSE & LEAF.
 In 2020 we will coproduce Winter Wunderground – a musical exploration of the world beneath our feet – with the National Concert Hall.

 We take our responsibility to present high quality shows to young audiences very seriously.
-The development of each production from concept to stage involves close collaboration between artists, creatives, and children to ensure that what we ultimately present is the best that it can possibly be.
+The development of each production from concept to stage involves close collaboration between artists, creatives & children to ensure that what we ultimately present is the best that it can possibly be.

 Since 2017 we have produced six national tours, as well as travelling to Finland & Poland with our productions.
 In 2017, we embarked on an 8-venue national tour of The Far Field supported by the Arts Council.
-Since 2017, The Quiet Tree has toured to 24 venues and has been presented internationally - in Finnish at Etnosoi!
+Since 2017, The Quiet Tree has toured to over 30 venues & has been presented internationally - in Finnish at Etnosoi!
 Festival in Finland & in Polish at Cross-Culture Festival in Warsaw, supported by Culture Ireland.
 In 2018, The Wonderful Tune delighted audiences during our 8-venue tour supported by the Arts Council.
-Other tours have included a 21-venue tour of A Winter Wish (October - December 2018) and Return of Spring (January - April 2019).
+Other tours have included a 21-venue tour of A Winter Wish (October - December 2018), a 19-venue tour of Return of Spring (January - April 2019).
 In April-May 2020, we will embark on a 19-venue tour of The Far Field.